Gaston I of Grailly

 Gaston I de Foix-Grailly († post 1455) was from 1412 to 1451 Captal de Buch, Count of Bénauges, and Viscount Castillon.
 He was a Knight of the Order of the Garter from 1438.
-Gaston was the second son and heir of Archambaud de Grailly and his wife, Isabella, Countess of Foix.
+Gaston was the second son and heir of Archambaud de Grailly and his wife, Countess Isabella of Foix.

 Garter-encircled Arms of Gaston de Foix, Captal de Buch, KG, as displayed on his Order of Garter stallplate: "Quarterly 1st and 4th Or three pallets Gules for de Foix; 2nd and 3rd Or two bulls statant in pale Gules armed collared and belled Or for Bearn; overall a label of three points Or on each point a cross Sable charged with five escallops Argent for de Grailly."

 On his father's side Gaston stemmed from the House of Grailly, originally based on Lake Geneva.
 In the service of the English King the family held for several generations the Captal de Buch, an English governorship in Gascony.
 In this position the House of Grailly took a leading role in the Hundred Years' War against France.
 Through the marriage of Gaston's father, however, to the heiress of the Count of Foix, Matthew, and in response to military pressure, the family became subject to the King of France by the Treaty of Tarbes.

 In accordance with this treaty, Gaston and his elder brother, John, were sent to the royal court at Paris as hostages, to guarantee the loyalty of their parents and to receive a proper education.
 However, after his father's death in 1412, Gaston inherited possessions including the Capitalate de Buch, for which he owed homage to the King of England, while his older brother, inheriting his mother's lands, remained a subject of the King of France.
 Therefore, the House of Foix-Grailly was split between the two sides of the Hundred Years' War, and Gaston was expected to fight for England, as his ancestors had done.